CATHOLIC STANCE ON LGBT

 2. Why does the Church keep maintaining that the inclination of homosexuality must be seen as an “objective disorder” when with a few exceptions from some professionals, we can say that there is consensus from behavioral and social sciences and mental health professions globally that homosexuality is a healthy variation of human sexual orientation?

-FR MARK: I believe that the Church , perhaps somewhat clumsily , is trying to accompany persons in our journey of faith.
-This journey is one which involves the entire human person , with our spiritual, personal, physical, moral and relational facets.
+FR MARK: I believe that the Church, perhaps somewhat clumsily, is trying to accompany persons in our journey of faith.
+This journey is one that involves the entire human person, with our spiritual, personal, physical, moral and relational facets.
 I believe that through such an expression, which is not among the most helpful of phrases, the Church is trying to say that a homosexual genital relationship is not conducive to moral and spiritual growth.

 When the Church says that a homosexual genital relationship is intrinsically disordered, the Church is trying to point out that, in itself, it cannot fulfil the meaningfulness of such an act.’Objective disorder’ here has to do with the moral and the spiritual sphere.
 It is a textbook way of speaking, which is why it often comes across as being insensitive.